mrdvt92/perl-HTML-CalendarMonthSimple/README.md

 If no value is given, the current value is returned.

-To un-specify a class, try specifying an empty string, e.g. cellclass('')
+To unspecify a class, try specifying an empty string, e.g. cellclass('')

 ## sunday(\[STRING\])